Liang-Zhinian/eShop/k8s/README.k8s.md

     * This can be installed with the `az` tool as described in the Azure Container Service [walkthrough](https://docs.microsoft.com/en-us/azure/container-service/container-service-kubernetes-walkthrough). `az` is also helpful for getting the credentials `kubectl` needs to access your cluster.
 For other installation options, and information about configuring `kubectl` yourself, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/kubectl/install/).

 ## Deploy the application with the deployment script
-1. Open a PowerShell command line at the `k8s` directory of your local eShopOnContainers repository.
+1. Open a PowerShell command line at the `k8s` directory of your local eShop repository.
 1. Ensure `docker`, `docker-compose`, and `kubectl` are on the path, and configured for your Docker machine and Kubernetes cluster.
 1. Run `deploy.ps1` with your registry information.
 The Docker username and password are provided by Azure Container Registry, and can be retrieved from the Azure portal.
 Optionally, ACR credentials can be obtained by running the following command: